iMattPro/abbc3/README.md

-# ABBC3 Survival Kit for phpBB 3.1
+# Advanced BBcode Box for phpBB 3.1

+ABBC3 replaces phpBB3's BBCode buttons with icons in a beautiful and customizable toolbar.
+ABBC3 also adds many new and useful custom BBCodes giving users more ways to customize their posts, including BBvideo (auto-embed videos from dozens of media sites using just the url).
+Custom BBcodes can be arranged and sorted in any order and can be assigned to specific group-use only.

 ABBC3 was a popular MOD for phpBB 3.0.
-It is not being updated into an extension for phpBB 3.1.
-Instead, this "Survival Kit" will allow users upgrading to phpBB 3.1 to keep many of the BBcodes that ABBC3 provided.
+Due to the changes in the new Extensions system for phpBB 3.1, ABBC3 will be significantly changed.
+It can not simply be ported over from 3.0 to 3.1.
+ABBC3 will be re-focused on providing a professional looking BBcode toolbar along with a suite of useful custom BBcodes.
+The following is a list of what is changing.

 ## Surviving Features:
 * Customizable icon-based BBcode toolbar (pending future template system changes in phpBB 3.1)
+* BBcode group permissions (pending future template system changes in phpBB 3.1)
 * Custom BBcodes:

-	Copy, Paste, Plain, Font Family, Highlight Text, Strike through text, Superscript, Subscript, Glow, Shadow, Dropshadow, Blur, Fade text, Justify Align, Right Align, Center Align, Left Align, LTR/RTL Direction, Preformat text, Scrolling marquee text, Spoiler, Hidden, Moderator Message, Off Topic, NFO, Email, BBvideo
+	Copy, Paste, Plain, Font Family, Highlight Text, Strike through text, Superscript, Subscript, Glow, Shadow, Dropshadow, Blur, Fade text, Justify Align, Right Align, Center Align, Left Align, LTR/RTL Direction, Preformat text, Scrolling marquee text, Spoiler, Hidden, Moderator Message, Off Topic, NFO, Email, YouTube, BBvideo

-* Embed video in your posts, supported video sharing sites:
+* Embed video in your posts with BBvideo, supported video sharing sites:

 	5min.com, allocine.fr, on.aol.com, blip.tv, break.com, clipfish.de, clipmoon.com, cnbc.com,
 	cnettv.cnet.com, colbertnation.com, collegehumor.com, comedycentral.com, crackle.com, dailymotion.com,